Follow these seven steps to join the org and get access to meetings, documents, and code.

 - Access to and influence on all working groups, including MLPerf Training and Inference, Datasets, and Best Practices

-- MLPerf Training and Inference require membership to submit results
+- MLPerf Training, Inference, and Mobile require membership to submit results

 - Representatives of voting members are eligible to run for and vote in elections for the board of directors